- the community of homes east of Old Mill Road

-The Hillsborough community is well-represented in the Mauldin city government.
+The Hillsborough community has been well-represented in the Mauldin city government over the years.

-Rodney Neely of 111 Basswood Drive sits on the Mauldin Planning Commission.
+Rodney Neely of 111 Basswood Drive formerly sat on the Mauldin Planning Commission.

-Joel Brockman of 205 Shadecrest Drive sits on the Mauldin Zoning Board of Appeals.
+Joel Brockman of 205 Shadecrest Drive formerly sat on the Mauldin Zoning Board of Appeals.

 Sam Harrell at 103 Basswood Drive is a Sergeant in the Mauldin Police Department.